The Flying Dutchman (1995 film)

+It was shot in eight months, with a budget of about 14 million guilders.
+It was entered into the main competition at the 52nd Venice International Film Festival, and was later screened at the 20th Toronto Film Festival.

 Plot

 Flanders, 16th century.
 The random son of a rogue is trusted to the bike of a crazy minstrel and goes in search of his father to the cold sea.
 With him he takes a girlfriend, a golden chalice and, most importantly, faith in his goal.
 However, fate is trying to take away from the Dutch all that he has, even life.